Application Systems

 Students submit applications to residency programs through national application systems.
 These application systems transmit all application components, including personal statements, letters of recommendation, Medical Student Performance Evaluations (MSPE), medical school and USMLE transcripts, and other supporting documents to residency program directors.

-There are six primary residency application systems: five application systems in the US and one in Canada.
+There are five primary residency application systems: four application systems in the US and one in Canada.

-For questions on the technical logistics of match systems, please contact Sarah Wood, the UW administrator of the residency application systems.
+For questions on the technical logistics of application systems, please contact the respective residency application system for assistance.

 1. Print out your application prior to submission.
 Have several people review it, including people who are not familiar with medicine or the residency application process.